Permian–Triassic extinction event: Marine organisms

-Marine invertebrates suffered the greatest losses during the P–Tr extinction.
-(Previous estimates of 90–96% marine species extinction were due to historical conflation with the end-Capitanian mass extinction which occurred 7–10 million years earlier.)
-Evidence of this was found in samples from south China sections at the P–Tr boundary.
+Marine invertebrates suffered the greatest losses during the P–Tr extinction, although previous estimates of 90–96% marine species extinction were due to historical conflation with the end-Capitanian mass extinction, which occurred 7–10 million years earlier.
+Evidence of these losses was found in samples from south China sections at the P–Tr boundary.
 Here, 286 out of 329 marine invertebrate genera disappear within the final two sedimentary zones containing conodonts from the Permian.
 The decrease in diversity was probably caused by a sharp increase in extinctions, rather than a decrease in speciation.

-The extinction primarily affected organisms with calcium carbonate skeletons, especially those reliant on stable CO_{2} levels to produce their skeletons.
+The extinction primarily affected organisms with calcium carbonate skeletons, especially those that relied on stable CO_{2} levels to produce them.
 These organisms were susceptible to the effects of the ocean acidification that resulted from increased atmospheric CO_{2}.
 Organisms that relied on haemocyanin or haemoglobin for transporting oxygen were more resistant to extinction than those utilizing hemerythrin or oxygen diffusion.
 There is also evidence that endemism was a strong risk factor influencing a taxon's likelihood of extinction.
 Bivalve taxa that were endemic and localized to a specific region were more likely to go extinct than cosmopolitan taxa.
 There was little latitudinal difference in the survival rates of taxa.
 Organisms that inhabited refugia less affected by global warming experienced lesser or delayed extinctions.

 Among benthic organisms the extinction event multiplied background extinction rates, and therefore caused maximum species loss to taxa that had a high background extinction rate (by implication, taxa with a high turnover).
 The extinction rate of marine organisms was catastrophic.
 Bioturbators were extremely severely affected, as evidenced by the loss of the sedimentary mixed layer in many marine facies during the end-Permian extinction.

 Surviving marine invertebrate groups included articulate brachiopods (those with a hinge), which had undergone a slow decline in numbers since the P–Tr extinction; the Ceratitida order of ammonites; and crinoids ("sea lilies"), which very nearly became extinct but later became abundant and diverse.
 The groups with the highest survival rates generally had active control of circulation, elaborate gas exchange mechanisms, and light calcification; more heavily calcified organisms with simpler breathing apparatuses suffered the greatest loss of species diversity.
 In the case of the brachiopods, at least, surviving taxa were generally small, rare members of a formerly diverse community.

-Conodonts were severely affected both in terms of taxonomic and morphological diversity, although not as severely as during the Capitanian mass extinction.
+Conodonts were severely affected in both taxonomic and morphological diversity, though not as severely as during the Capitanian mass extinction.